wbalkan/Nigeria-Towns/README.md

 2. Each municipality is searched in Google Maps.
 The state location of any results in the target country (Nigeria) will be stored in a set (to prevent duplicates) and then written to the excel file.

 #### Use case
 I had a friend working on a Gov project who had an excel file of municipalities in Nigeria but needed the states they were in to continue with his research.
 I wanted to build a program to solve this problem in a fun way.
-Unfortunately, before this program was up and running, my friend found a dataset online that he could use to find what he needed :sob:
+Unfortunately, before this program was up and running, my friend found a dataset online that he could use to find what he needed.